PSebastian96/pjt4-Pyma/README.md

 - User Authentication: As a returning user,possibility to login using existing credentials or logout in order to access personal information in a secure way.
 - Personal User Profile: As a site user, make access to personalized user profile in order to view order history and payment information and keep track of purchases.
 - Purpose of website and navigation: As a site user, enable quick identifying of what the website is selling and easily navigate the pages in order to find the information the user is looking for.
+- As a visitor, make the information about the product details and nutritional values accessible on the 'about us' and 'product details' pages.
 - As a user, create a profile page, where the user would be able to update delivery detials, personal details, payment details.
 - Product View: Make the product listing convenient and easy to view and access.
 - Product Details: As a customer, enable view detailed information about each product in order to make the best decision for my purchase.